ThalassaAI/employee-filter-demo/README.md

-A simple JavaScript project showcasing the use of the filter function to dynamically filter a list of employees based on gender.
-This project leverages HTML for structure, Bootstrap 5.3.3 for responsive styling and layout, and JavaScript for interactive functionality.
-Users can seamlessly sort and display employee data through a clean, modern interface, demonstrating practical application of array methods in JavaScript alongside Bootstrap's powerful CSS framework.
+# employee-filter-demo

+- A simple JavaScript project using the `filter` function
+- Dynamically filters a list of employees by gender
+- Built with HTML for structure
+- Styled with Bootstrap 5.3.3 for responsive design
+- Powered by JavaScript for interactivity
+- Displays employee data in a clean, modern interface
+- Showcases JavaScript array methods and Bootstrap's CSS framework